Carrie-Anne Moss: 1990's and breakthrough

-2000s
+2000's

 Moss had four film releases in 2000—Chocolat, Red Planet, The Crew, and Memento.
 In the romantic comedy Chocolat, she took on the role of Caroline Clairmont, a cold, devoutly pious woman living in a French village.
 As part of an overall positive response towards the film, The New York Times remarked that Moss, "as an upright widowed mother swathed in mournful baby blue, radiates glimmers of hurt; she shows it's not easy to keep up such a front."
 The film made US$152 million at the international box office.
 The science-fiction thriller Red Planet had her play the commander and leader of a rescue mission to Mars.
 A.V.
 Club felt that Moss was "largely reduced to worrying while modelling a series of tight-fitting space fashions".
 Despite a US$80 million budget, the film only grossed US$33 million worldwide.
 She appeared as detective Olivia Neal in the crime black comedy The Crew, directed by Michael Dinner.

 In Christopher Nolan's neo-noir psychological thriller Memento, she portrayed a manipulative bartender who meets a man suffering from anterograde amnesia.
 Producer Jennifer Todd suggested Moss for the part after being impressed by her performance in The Matrix.
 Nolan decided to cast Moss as Natalie, saying, "She added an enormous amount to the role of Natalie that wasn't on the page".
 The film became a sleeper hit, being acclaimed by critics and earning US$39.7 million over a US$9 million budget.
 She won the Independent Spirit Award for Best Supporting Female for her performance.

 Moss reprised the role of Trinity in the back-to-back sequels The Matrix Reloaded and The Matrix Revolutions, both released in 2003.
 Like the original, The Matrix Reloaded received positive critical reception, and became a major box office hit, grossing US$742.1 million worldwide.
 The Matrix Revolutions received a lukewarm critical reception, but made US$427.3 million globally.
 During an interview with BBC Online, Moss expressed her pride for starring in the franchise, which she described as a "segment of [her] life": "It's deep and it's beautiful to have been part of it for so long.
 It's pretty spectacular".
 She provided voiceovers for video game and animated spin-offs of the films.